Best Golf Shoes 2025

 How we test golf shoes

-Our golf shoe testing methodology revolves around putting models to the test over a number of rounds and in different conditions.
-This is so we can gain a better idea of overall performance in terms of factors like grip comfort, grip, stability, waterproofing and how they actually look on the golf course.
-Each of the shoes listed above has been personally used by a member of the Golf Monthly team while our writer Dan Parker heads up all shoe reviews.
+Our golf shoe testing methodology is based on putting models to a thorough test over a number of rounds and in different weather conditions.
+By doing it this way we gain a much better idea of the overall performance of the product in terms of factors like comfort, grip, stability, waterproofing and how they actually look on the golf course.

 If you live somewhere that gets a lot of rain then a waterproof shoe is a must.
 The best designs will keep your feet bone dry however if you play golf in glorious sunshine most of the time, then you may view other factors as more significant.